Recovery Yoga - Fall 2015

 INTERVIEWING PROCESS: Applicants will be contacted by a representative of Pow! to schedule an interview.
-Applicants will be notified of their status e Spring Break.
-(NOTE that mandatory training will occur on Sat & Sun April 18 & 19, 2015.)
+Applicants will be notified of their status in late Oct/early Nov.
 Attendance at Pow!
 Training is MANDATORY for those applicants accepted to be Pow!
 Peer Educators.

 If you are applying, please read the information pages linked by the "Join Pow" submenu topics.
 Mandatory training dates will be listed on the Training Information page as well as other important information about the position.

 For more information or questions about the application process, contact email@example.com or call 302-831-3457.

 We are pleased to offer "Recovery Yoga" for anyone engaged in a healing process.
 All are welcome & participants will not be asked to disclose information about their recovery, but examples include: sexual assault, eating disorders, drug and alcohol use, mental health struggles, veterans of war.
 Classes will be taught by trained instructors from Transformation Yoga.
 Sponsored by the Collegiate Recovery Community, Sexual Offense Support, and Student Wellness & Health Promotion.